neondatabase/neon/docs/error-handling.md

 The principle is that errors are logged when they are handled.
 If you just propagate an error to the caller in a function, you don't need to log it; the caller will.
-But if you "swallow" an error in a function, you *must* log it (if it needs to be logged at all).
+But if you consume an error in a function, you *must* log it (if it needs to be logged at all).

 For example: